-Earlier this year, MIT researchers presented an energy-efficient chip that’s able to implement functional neural networks on smartphones and other mobile devices.
+In 2016, MIT researchers presented an energy-efficient chip that’s able to implement functional neural networks on smartphones and other mobile devices.
 This means that a future mobile device may have the ability to conduct machine learning tasks locally, opening up a wide range of opportunities for object recognition, speech, face detection, and other innovations for mobile platforms.

 Meanwhile, Google and tech company Movidius have announced next-gen devices with machine learning and deep learning capabilities with the help of vision processing units (VPU).

 Vision processing lets machines view, interpret and “understand images,” including understanding an image’s symbolism and context.
 It’s still unknown how these chips can be utilized in mobile devices.
 At the very least, they always process some fancy images.

 There are a lot of apps that automate the work of different connected apps (like IFTTT) or the device’s OS the whole (like Tasker).
 However, such apps may be clumsy or difficult to use.
 What if a device could be automated by machine learning algorithms?
 And what if this automation could be extended to the Internet of Things?